 This recipe will NOT work with coconut flour.

-It's important to know that all gluten-free flour blends use different ingredients and ratios, so results will always vary when you use different blends.
-I have never used any other brand of flour to make these pancakes (other than this one from Bob's Red Mill), so please know that your results may not be the same as mine if you substitute with a different flour.
+It's important to know that different gluten-free flour blends use different ingredients and ratios, so results will always vary if you substitute.
+I have never used any other brand of flour to make this recipe (other than Bob's Red Mill Gluten Free All Purpose Baking Flour (Amazon link) in the red bag, NOT the blue bag), so please know that your results may not be the same as mine if substitute with another gluten-free flour blend.

 Nutrition info is based on 1 of 8 pancakes, without garnishes or maple syrup, and is only to be used as a rough guide.
 Click to learn how nutrition info is calculated on this website.